determined-ai/determined/examples/tutorials/mnist_pytorch/README.md

 checkpoint to start from, etc.) in the `Trainer.fit()` call.
 An experiment configuration file is also required for on-cluster experiments (several examples are included in the directory).

-Then the code can be submitted to Determined for on-cluster training:
+Then the code can be submitted to Determined for on-cluster training by running this command from the current directory:

-Run the following command: `det -m <master host:port> experiment create -f const.yaml .`.
-The other configurations can be run by specifying the appropriate configuration file in place of `const.yaml`.
+`det experiment create const.yaml .`.
+The other configurations can be run by specifying the desired configuration file in place of `const.yaml`.

 ## Results